Awantikatyagi3/AnalyticsDashboard/README.md

-# DENA Analytics Dashboard - Policy Data Platform
+# Analytics Dashboard - Policy Data Platform

-A full-stack analytics platform for India's policy data, organized as a clean **npm monorepo workspace**.
+A full-stack analytics platform for India's policy data.
 The application visualizes demographic, census, tourism, health, education, and finance metrics using modern dashboards and automated insights.

 ---